 I feel we're really on the crest of a wave at the moment from an onsite standpoint and I feel as though the continued success and great delivery on these projects should result in a lot of opportunities that spin out the back of it.
 Watch this space!

-Burns Sheehan ON.
-The onsite team that we’re building is extremely exciting.
+Burns Sheehan's on-site model.
+The embedded team that we’re building is extremely exciting.
 From both a personal and a Burns Sheehan perspective it’s a key initiative for 2020.

 We've had some really good success with the clients that we're onsite with at the moment and we want to expand this offering even more.
 We’ve completed great projects at the Client Relationship Consultancy (CRC), Ostmodern and NotOnTheHighStreet, and we have ongoing projects at CBRE, Tom at Blackstone Real Estate and Jonny at iwoca.
 Having completed the CRC project, Gary has recently gone onsight with Bionic, who were voted 7th in the Sunday Times Top 100 Best Companies to Work for in 2020!